Jan Nolta: Career

-Nolta received a Bachelor of Science degree in Biology from California State University Sacramento in 1984, took master’s classes at UC Davis, and later earned a Ph.D. in molecular microbiology from the University of Southern California.
-She was an assistant professor at Keck School of Medicine before becoming an associate professor at Washington University School of Medicine in St. Louis.
-After serving as Scientific Director of the Cell Processing and Gene Therapy Good Manufacturing Practice facility at Washington University in St. Louis, Nolta joined University of California, Davis in 2006.
+Nolta received a Bachelor of Science degree in biology from California State University, Sacramento in 1984, took master’s classes at University of California, Davis, and later earned a Ph.D. in molecular microbiology from the University of Southern California.
+She was an assistant professor at USC Keck School of Medicine before becoming an associate professor at Washington University School of Medicine in St. Louis.
+After serving as scientific director of the Cell Processing and Gene Therapy Good Manufacturing Practice facility at Washington University in St. Louis, Nolta joined University of California, Davis in 2006.

 While working towards her masters at UC Davis, Nolta was hired by Donald Kohn at the Children's Hospital Los Angeles and worked on gene therapy procedures.

-Nolta now serves as the Director of the Stem Cell Program at the UC Davis School of Medicine, as well as the Director of the UC Davis Institute for Regenerative Cures, a facility supported by the California Institute for Regenerative Medicine (CIRM).
+Nolta now serves as the director of the Stem Cell Program at the UC Davis School of Medicine, as well as the director of the UC Davis Institute for Regenerative Cures, a facility supported by the California Institute for Regenerative Medicine (CIRM).